 In 1999, José Cura resumed his conducting career, working with top orchestras like the London Philharmonia, the London Symphony, the Vienna Philharmonic, Sinfonia Varsovia, the Toscanini Orchestra, and the Hungarian Philharmonic, among others, in operatic and symphonic works, thrilling audiences with his performance both in the pit and on the platform.

 2007 saw the world-premiere of La Commedia è finita: the creative re-imagining of Pagliacci coupled with dance and mime, designed and directed by José Cura, marked the beginning of his career as a stage director and designer.
 In 2010 he set designed, directed and starred in Saint-Saëns Samson et Dalila at the Badisches Staatstheater, crafting an innovative, modern take on the classic.
 The production is available on DVD.
 The unanimous plaudits of the audience and critics for his La Rondine at the Opéra de Nancy and Cavalleria Rusticana and Pagliacci at the Opéra Royal de Wallonie, both in 2012, sealed his stature as a director of distinction.
 In 2013, his production of Otello at the Teatro Colón in Buenos Aires was selected as one of the most successful productions of the year by international voting.
 His show “A Scandinavian bohème” (2015), a new production of Puccini’s La Boheme for the Royal Swedish Opera, was considered by press and public to be one of the most successful productions ever of that prestigious opera house.
-Lately, in Autumn 2016, his production of Turandot at the Opéra Royal de Wallonie, has received enormous acclaim.
+In Autumn 2016, his production of Turandot at the Opéra Royal de Wallonie, has received enormous acclaim.
+In 2017, his new co-production of Peter Grimes in Bonn and in Montecarlo, in which he also debuted the title role, was labeled as “… A feat and a masterful evening”.
+Lately, in 2018, his new production of Nabucco for Prague State Opera was claimed to be “… A brilliant and thoughtful and integrated fusion of sets, lighting and costumes.”

-On the 6th of June 2015, José Cura was honored by the Argentinean Senate, with the Domingo Faustino Sarmiento Prize for his achievements in education and culture.
+In 2015, José Cura was honored by the Argentinean Senate, with the Domingo Faustino Sarmiento Prize for his achievements in education and culture and in 2017 he was entitled Professor Honoris Causa of the National University of Rosario, Argentina.